Everything you need to know about hosepipe bans

 Water companies sometimes impose hosepipe bans when temperatures soar.
 Here we tell you everything you need to know about hosepipe bans and whether there are any in the UK right now

-As temperatures sky-rocket in the UK to record-breaking highs, many gardeners will be tackling drought in their gardens.
-The UK recorded a temperature of 40.2 degrees celsius on 19 July 2022 at Heathrow, breaking the previous record of 38.7 degrees recorded in Cambridge in July 2019.
+As temperatures increase in the UK, many gardeners will be tackling drought in their gardens.
+The record-breaking temperatures of 2022 in the UK saw 40.2 degrees celsius recorded on 19 July 2022 at Heathrow, breaking the previous record of 38.7 degrees recorded in Cambridge in July 2019.
 It is yet to be seen if this year will be even hotter.

 You may also like